notcbw/ECSE425-w22-project-g8/README.md

-# ECSE425-w22-project-g8
+# ECSE 425 W22 Final Project Group 8

-Pipelined processor project for ECSE 425 w22 group 8
+This is the repo for the pipelined processor project for ECSE 425.

+## Members
+Aroomoogon, Krishna
+Cui, Bowen
+Güre, Kaan
+Mallek, Amine
+Willems, James